End-to-End Challenge

 NO Rain Date: There is NO rain date for this event.

-Refunds: Refunds available until April 11.
-The refund will be minus the $5.06 Eventbrite fees.
+Refunds: Participant application refunds are available until April 11.
+The refund will be minus the Eventbrite fees.

 Other: No pets allowed.